-“You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair gently.
+“You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair.
 “It’s just not going to be this one.”
 The tenderness of her confidence became my guiding light, the only thing that kept me from standing still while that evil villain time marched on.

-It was 48 hours between our last perinatal ultrasound and our second dilation and curettage.
+It was 48 hours between our last ultrasound and our second dilation and curettage.
 This time the medication did not take the edge off.
 I was angry and tense.
 And deeply sad.
 It hurt more, both physically and emotionally, and I wept, trying to block out the harsh light and whir of the machines.

-Thirty-seven days from start to finish.
+Thirty-four days from start to finish.